'Cabin Pressure' - the Radio Comedy

 The airline consists of one elderly 16-seat aeroplane, a (fictional) Lockheed McDonnell 312, registered Golf Echo Romeo Tango India (G-ERTI), affectionately nicknamed 'Gerti'.
 This was acquired by Carolyn Knapp-Shappey as part of her divorce proceedings from her husband and she decided to form a charter airline, MJN - standing for My Jet Now - employing the very cheapest pilots that she could get.

 Forced to spend lengthy periods of time sat in the same seats facing the same direction for hours on end, they often try to think up games to keep them entertained, or at least keep boredom at bay for a few more minutes.
 The crew spends considerable time working together in a comparatively confined space inside this small jet aircraft, and so the show is as much about how they cope with each other as ferrying their passengers to various destinations.
-For the crew of MJN Air, no job is too small, but most are too challenging.
+According to the Radio 4 website, for the crew of MJN Air,

 Crew